Sam-ops09/AICERA_FINAL/content/pages/index.md

 ---
 type: PageLayout
 title: Home
-colors: colors-a
+colors: colors-b
 backgroundImage:
   type: BackgroundImage
-  url: /images/bg1.jpg
+  url: /images/featured-Image3.jpg
   backgroundSize: cover
   backgroundPosition: center
   backgroundRepeat: no-repeat
-  opacity: 75
+  opacity: 20
 sections:
   - elementId: ''
     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+        AICERA: Your partner for Advanced Intelligent Centric Empowering Results-driven Approach to IT solutions.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+        As a new and dynamic end-to-end IT solution provider based in Bengaluru, India, AICERA is dedicated to helping your business thrive in the digital age.
+        We offer a comprehensive suite of services designed to address all your IT needs.
     styles:
       self:
         height: auto